queckezz/elementx/readme.md

 * Create complex DOM trees with ease
 * Weights only ~1kb in size
+* Functional utilities can be used since it's just functions
 * Works perfectly with [morphdom](https://github.com/patrick-steele-idem/morphdom)

 ## Installation